utsav0/daily-dev-tips/src/pages/posts/streaming-desktop-sound-and-microphone-on-mac-with-streamlabs.md

 Now your stream will be capturing your microphone input and the desktop output.

-You can hear a demo on this Twitch stream I did, wherein you should listen to some soft LoFI beats in the background.
+You can hear a demo on my Twitch stream, wherein you should listen to some soft LoFI beats in the background.

 [Example video](https://www.youtube.com/watch?v=7fCEenL3kHU)